emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

    - Fill the required fields (marked with an asterisk).

    - Input a name for the data bridge.
-The name should be a combination of upper/lower case letters or numbers.
+The name should be a combination of upper/lower case letters and numbers.

    - Input the connection information.
 Input `127.0.0.1:9092` for the **Bootstrap Hosts**.
 For the other fields set as the actual condition.